 Two Must Have's for Winning Over IT Hiring Managers & Opening New Accounts

 In case you haven’t noticed, today's IT hiring manager and corporate buyers in general are insanely busy.
 They have large teams to manage and responsibilities that continue to expand.
 Their work load is unrelenting with deadlines to meet and projects and products to deliver.
-If that were not enough, these IT hiring managers are bombarded with unsolicited interruptions-sales calls-throughout their day.
+If that were not enough, these IT hiring managers are bombarded with unsolicited interruptions, sales calls, throughout their day.
 To make matters worse, they continue to hear salespeople push out their broadcast message or general marketing message where they focus on their company accolades and service offerings.
 Because of these factors, when a corporate buyer hears even the slightest hint of a self-serving sales pitch, (we have the best candidates, our screening process is unique, I will be in the neighborhood and would like pop by for 15 minutes) they cut you off.
-So today, now more than ever sales people must:

 • Increase revenue